uberVU/react-guide/props-vs-state.md

 ### Does this go inside _props_ or _state_?

+**tl;dr:** If a Component needs to alter one of its attributes at some point in time, that attribute should be part of its _state_, otherwise it should just be a _prop_ for that Component.

 #### _props_

 _props_ (short for _properties_) are a Component's **configuration,** its _options_ if you may.
 They are received from above and **immutable** as far as the Component receiving them is concerned.